 Parking: Park in the parking lot behind the church accessible via the alley and go directly to kitchen on the right side of the building.

-Class size: Cooking classes are limited to 12 people.
+Class size: Cooking classes are limited to 10 people.
 A minimum of 6 people is needed to hold each class.

 Register for classes at the Oryana Customer Service desk.
 Or call 231-947-0191.

-What to wear: For hands-on classes, please wear comfortable clothes, closed toe shoes, and tie your hair back.
+What to wear: For hands-on cooking classes, please wear comfortable clothes, closed toe shoes, and tie your hair back.

-What to bring: For hands-on classes, please bring a hat to wear.
+What to bring: For hands-on cooking classes, please bring a hat to wear.
 Aprons and knives will be provided but you may bring your own.
 You may also bring food containers in case there are leftovers.

 Cancellation Policy: No refunds or credits will be given for a cancellation made less than 24 hours before the class.
 Oryana will refund your payment, in full, for cancellations made up to 24 hours before the class.

-Our Culinary Instructors
+About Our Instructors